Rabies: Report Animal Bite or Incident

 Report Animal Bites to DPH

-If you're bitten or scratched by a wild, stray, or unvaccinated animal care for the wound properly and contact your healthcare provider.
-The healthcare provider is required to report the incident to DHEC.
+If you're bitten or scratched by a wild, stray, or unvaccinated animal care for the wound properly and contact your health care provider.
+The health care provider is required to report the incident to DPH.

 If your child is bitten and you do not seek medical treatment for the wound, you are required to contact your regional DPH Public Health Services office to report the incident by the end of the following business day.